marcozabo/marcozabo.github.io/_pages/privacypolicy.md

 Your Consent
 ============

 We've updated our Privacy Policy to provide you with complete transparency into what is being set when you visit our site and how it's being used.
-By using our app, registering an account, or making a purchase, you hereby consent to our Privacy Policy and agree to its terms.
+By using our app, or making a purchase, you hereby consent to our Privacy Policy and agree to its terms.

 Links to Other Websites
 =======================